 In this tutorial, I am going to show you 7 easy ways to find minimum value based on multiple criteria in Excel.
 MS Excel provides a simple function called MIN which returns a minimum value from any range.
 But there might be a case where we need to find or calculate a minimum value based on one or multiple criteria.
 There are a lot of ways to calculate this type of calculation in Excel.
-In this article, I will show multiple ways to determine or find minimum value based on multiple criteria in Excel.
+In this article, I will show multiple ways to determine or find minimum values based on multiple criteria in Excel.

 7 Ways to Find Minimum Value Based on Multiple Criteria

 1. Find Minimum Value Based on Multiple Criteria Using MIN and IF Functions

-Let’s assume we have a food order dataset with their names, quantity, price, delivery date, and status.
-Now we will find out the minimum food price value based on multiple criteria where quantity is greater than 7 and price is greater than $700.
+Let’s assume we have a food order dataset with their product name, quantity, price, and status.
+Now we will find the minimum food price value based on multiple criteria where quantity is greater than 7 and price is greater than $700.
 For this, we will be using the MIN and IF functions in Excel.

-Step 1: Enter the formula in cell F15 and press Enter
+Step 1: Enter the formula in cell D10 and press Enter:

 - Here IF(C5:C9>7) is our first condition and IF(D5:D9>700) is our second condition.

-- After checking the conditions MIN function will get the minimum price from D4:D12 this range.
-If you want to explore more about this MIN function you can check this link
+- After checking the conditions the MIN function will get the minimum price from D5:D9 this range.

 2. Find Minimum Value Based on Multiple Criteria Using MINIFS function

-Combining the MIN and IFS functions, we have another function in Excel named MINIFS.
-Here we will find the minimum value based on multiple criteria using the MINIFS function for the above dataset.
+Combining the MIN and IFS functions, we have another function in Excel named the MINIFS function.
+Here we will find the minimum value based on multiple criteria using the MINIFS function in excel for the above dataset.

-Step 1: Enter the following formula in cell F15 and press Enter
+Step 1: Enter the following formula in cell D10 and press Enter:

-- In the MINIFS function D4:D12 is the first minimum range.C4:C12 is the first criteria range and “>7” is the first criteria.
+- In the MINIFS function, D5:D9 is the first minimum range.C5:C9 is the first criteria range, and “>7” is the first criterion.

 - In the same way, D5:D9 is the second criterion range, and “>700” is the second criterion.